and move to next section.

 image

-For the method to work correctly, it is important to start from an intensity that is close to the likely motor threshold (MT) and preferably suprathreshold (i.e., an intensity that produces motor responses more often than not).
+For fast estimation, start from an intensity that is close to the likely motor threshold (MT) and preferably suprathreshold (i.e., an intensity that produces motor responses more often than not).
 The intensity used to locate the motor hot spot is a good starting point.

 Known limitations and bugs: